Development Review Board

 On 7/1/22, the Zoning Board of Administration became the Development Review Board.

-The Development Review Board has legally binding authority over building and development projects in Essex Junction.
-The Board approves or denies applications for development projects by interpreting and applying the rules spelled out in Essex Junction's Land Development Code, zoning regulations, and Comprehensive Plan.
-The Board also settles appeals from builders, developers, and property owners of decisions made by the Essex Junction Zoning Administrator regarding requests for variances from zoning and land use regulations.
+The Development Review Board (DRB) has legally binding authority over building and development projects in Essex Junction.
+The Essex Junction City Council appoints the five-member Board to three-year terms.
+The DRB approves or denies applications for development projects by interpreting and applying the rules spelled out in Essex Junction's Land Development Code, zoning regulations, and Comprehensive Plan.
+The DRB also settles appeals from builders, developers, and property owners of decisions made by the Essex Junction Zoning Administrator regarding requests for variances from zoning and land use regulations.